For pre-arranged, private WALKS see below.

 +

 I am happy to travel!
-I have given talks in numerous places in England and Wales, and during two short speaker-tours of the Republic of Ireland, but Assam in north-east India is the farthest away so far !
+I have given talks in numerous places in England and Wales, and on two short tours of the Republic of Ireland, but Assam in north-east India is the farthest away so far !

 Start discussion »